Tips for buying a home as a solo buyer

 1. Maximising your affordability

 Let’s start with the big one: how much can you borrow?
 Some lenders offer generous income multiples - up to 6 times your salary in some cases - but not every lender will.
-For example, Nationwide’s Helping Hand lets first-time solo buyers earning £35,000 or more borrow up to six times their income.
-This product also comes with cashback perks and is available on 5- and 10-year fixed rates up to 95% loan-to-value (LTV).
+For example, Nationwide’s Helping Hand lets first time solo buyers earning £35,000 or more borrow up to six times their income.
+This product also comes with cashback perks and is available on 5 and 10-year fixed rates up to 95% loan-to-value (LTV).

-There are quite a few now lenders that offer “income stretches” above 5 times but eligibility rules are varied and complex, and not all products will suit your situation.
+There are now quite a few lenders that offer “income stretches” above 5 times but eligibility rules are varied and complex, and not all products will suit your situation.
 This is where brokers work their magic, guiding you to lenders that maximise your borrowing power without pushing you into unaffordable rates or terms.

 2. Navigating solo buyer challenges